Shiba Inu: Health

 A study in Japan on patella luxation in small breeds found the Shiba Inu to have the second highest rate of the condition, with 35% of the Shiba Inus surveyed being affected.
 Three genes belonging to the breed were associated with glaucoma, as found in an analysis of DNA sequencing.
 Another study from Japan reviewing cases of dogs presented for ophthalmologic examination found the Shiba Inu to make up 33% of all glaucoma cases whilst only making up 2.7% of the total population used in the study.
-Pyometra, a uterine infection of intact bitches, is slightly more common in the Shiba Inu.
 The Shiba Inu is predisposed to canine atopic dermatitis.
 An auto-immune disease common in Akitas Vogt-Koyanagi-Harada-like syndrome is known to occur in the Shiba Inu.

 Lifespan

 A review of cemetery data in Japan found that the Shiba Inu had a life expectancy of 15.5 years, greater than any other breed.
 A 2024 UK study found a life expectancy of 14.6 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.